dcchambers/dcchambers.github.io/_pages/now.md

 ## Recently

-I'm spending lots of time exploring how AI is impacting software development and deployments.
+I'm exploring how AI is impacting software development and deployments.
 I am enjoying building things with AI coding agents.

 At the same time, I am spending more time "unplugged" and offline.